ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

 | Links | `sn_records_dt_links` | `Rich Text` |

 # Security Incident Response Specific Customizations
 By default the severity of a SOAR incident/case is mapped to the `severity` field in ServiceNow.
 This field is available in both the `incident` and `sn_si_incident` tables, however, in Security Incident (SIR) tables have another field labeled `business_criticality`.
-It is recommend after install to customize your workflows in SOAR and SNOW to handle `business_criticality` rather than `severity` in SNOW.
+It is recommend after the install to customize your workflows in SOAR and SNOW to handle `business_criticality` rather than `severity` in SNOW.
 Customize the "\[SIR\] SNOW Update Record on Severity Change" workflow and "SNOW: Create Record \[Incident\]".
 The "RES_WF_CreateIncident" workflow on SNOW should be customized as well.
 See the [Customize ServiceNow App Guide](../customize_snow_guide) for more details.